Going on holiday with cystic fibrosis

 Once you have left

-At high altitudes the air pressure and oxygen concentration are lower than on the ground, which may be a problem for people with decreased lung function.
+At high altitudes the air pressure and oxygen concentration are lower than on the ground, which may be a problem for people with low lung function.
 Before booking a flight you should ask your CF team whether you need a 'fit to fly' test.
 If the test shows that your blood oxygen levels could be affected, you may have to take oxygen with you on the aeroplane.
 The tests should be repeated each time you fly, as your blood oxygen levels may change over time.

 Low cabin humidity can result in dehydration, so replace lost fluids by drinking water, and eat some salty snacks to replace salt lost through sweat.